sohail77/Restaurant-Referral/README.md

 # Referred

 The idea behind developing this mobile application is to provide the users with discounts on the bills when they visit the restaurant, based on the referral system.
 The more you promote a restaurant the more discount you get.
 The promotion includes sharing the code with your friends and relatives.
-When the person who received the coupon, visits the restaurant he/she get a discount.
+When the person who received the coupon, visits the restaurant he/she gets a discount.
 In this way, the restaurant gets more customers and the users get their discounts.

 ## Group members